nowaalex/af-utils/website/src/content/reference/virtual-svelte/interfaces/VirtualSvelteListBinding.md

 # VirtualSvelteListBinding

-Range store and layout actions for the common virtual-list shape.
+Reactive range and layout attachments for a virtual list.

 ## Extends